Discrimination Cases Alleging Retaliation

 To file with the DFEH, you can visit their website at California Department of Fair Employment and Housing (DFEH) and follow the instructions.
 You must file the complaint for retaliation within one year of the retaliatory action.
 However, there are exceptions to this in situations where the retaliation takes many forms and continues over a period of time in an unbroken sequence of events.
 If you think you might have a claim for retaliation, you should contact DFEH immediately at 1-800-884-1684 (toll-free), or contact us.
 We will handle the preparation and filing of the DFEH complaint for you if we agree to represent you.

 Cases involving violations of Title VII’s prohibitions against retaliation under federal law have an even shorter statute of limitations.
 For specifics of the procedures for filing a civil lawsuit in federal court under the Civil Rights Act, please visit the EEOC’s website at http://www.eeoc.gov/employees/charge.cfm.

 If you have been retaliated against for reporting or filing a worker’s compensation claim, you have the right to file a complaint with the California Division of Workers’ Compensation (DWC).
-The complaint must be filed within 1 year of the retaliatory action.
-We can complete the complaint with the DWC for you, so that you don’t make any mistakes, or otherwise compromise you case.
+The complaint must be filed within one year of the retaliatory action.
+We can complete the complaint with the DWC for you, so that you don’t make any mistakes, or otherwise compromise your case.

 Next up: The Consequence of Silence